FanamyWirato/CreateWiki/Mechanical-Crafter.md

 ![Crafter Slot Cover](https://i.imgur.com/VScHXLP.png)

 Some crafting recipes, such as the Bucket, require ingredients to be arranged diagonally, leaving empty slots near them.
 The Crafter Slot Cover can be inserted into a Mechanical Crafter to mark it as an empty slot, allowing diagonal Crafters to be linked together.

-A recipe output cannot exit a Crafter Slot Cover; it must exit a slot that holds an ingredient.